HeliosSoftware/hfs-install/README.md

 # Helios FHIR Server AWS Reference Architecture

 ## Introduction
-This document provides recommended practices and a comprehensive setup instructions for a reference architecture for the Helios FHIR Server on AWS.
+This document provides recommended practices and a comprehensive set of setup instructions for a reference architecture for the Helios FHIR Server on AWS.

 ## Reference Architecture
 This reference architecture consists of the following components:
 - An Amazon Virtual Private Cloud (helios-vpc)
 - Public and private subnets across two different availability zones for a total of 4 subnets.
 - A bastion Linux instance used to provide secure access to Linux instances located in the private and public subnets of your virtual private cloud.
-SSH to this instance to perform initial Cassandra cluster installation tasks, and occasional maintenance as required.
+SSH to this instance to perform occasional maintenance as required.
 - Configuration for using [AxonOps](https://axonops.com/) - a cloud native solution to monitor, maintain and backup your Cassandra cluster.
-- A 5-node Cassandra Cluster with nodes spread across two availability zones.
+- A 3-node Cassandra Cluster with nodes spread across two availability zones.
 - Helios FHIR Server installed in an Amazon EKS Cluster and configured for auto-scaling.
 - IAM Roles and Policies
 - Security Groups